finbourne/luminesce-examples/README.md

 ## List of examples

-> INFO: The files are numbered if they should be run in order.
+> 💡 The files in a directory are numbered if they need to be run in order 💡

 **Run a reconciliation**
 * [1 create transaction portfolio](examples/lusid/run-a-reconciliation/1-create-transaction-portfolio.sql)